 Before you start exploring opportunities in China you need to define what you are really looking for

 Working abroad sounds like an adventure to many people.
-However, job search in China requires more than just the obvious China resume writing and translation - it requires thorough preparation.
+However, a job search in China requires more than just the obvious China resume with China cover letter writing and translation - it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you made a decision to get work in China.

-Do not take too lightly the influence they can have on the effect of your adventure!
+Do not take too lightly the influence employment in China can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.